lengvangz/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 Steps taken to clean `runner_order` table:
 - Create a temporary table and be the copy of the original table.
 - Replaced all 'null' values (as a string) into null values.
-- Removed 'km', 'mins', 'minute', and 'minutes' from `distance` and `duration`
+- Removed 'km', 'mins', 'minute', and 'minutes' from `distance` and `duration`.
 - Replaced null values and 'null' values into blank spaces in the `cancellation` column.
 - Altered data types in certain columns.